Mirel Rădoi

-Mirel Matei Rădoi (born 22 March 1981) is a Romanian professional football manager and former player.
+Mirel Matei Rădoi (born 22 March 1981) is a Romanian football manager and former professional player.

 A defensive midfielder or a centre-back, Rădoi began his playing career at Extensiv Craiova in 1999, before signing for Steaua București one year later.
 Following eight-and-a-half seasons in the capital, he spent his later career with Al-Hilal, Al-Ain, Al-Ahli and Al-Arabi.
 Internationally, Rădoi was capped 68 times by Romania, which he represented at the UEFA Euro 2008.

 Rădoi's first stint as a head coach was Steaua București in 2015, where he stayed for six months.
 Three years later, he was appointed at the helm of the Romania under-21 national team, which he led to the semi-finals of the 2019 UEFA European Championship.
 This resulted in his promotion to the senior team in November 2019, but left after two years with less success.

 Club career

 Extensiv Craiova

 Rădoi started to play football at the age of eight, first as a goalkeeper and then as a defender.
 He started his youth career at Turnu Severin and there he was spotted by Sorin Cârțu, the coach of Extensiv Craiova, who was so impressed by him that he purchased Rădoi in 1999, financing the transfer with his own money.
-Rădoi made his professional debut in Divizia A, in a defeat against Dinamo București on 4 March 2000.
+Rădoi made his professional debut in Divizia A in a defeat against Dinamo București on 4 March 2000.